Community in Worship

 - Project Chapel

-Project Chapel was introduced during the Spring 2012 semester and offered worship services at an alternative time in addition to the regularly scheduled Tuesday community worship.
+Project Chapel was introduced during the Spring 2012 semester and offers worship services at an alternative time in addition to the regularly scheduled Tuesday community worship.

 In its introduction to the student body, Master of Divinity student Molly Bolton shared the following about the vision of Project Chapel: